mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 <a name="shutdown-session" />
 #### 2.4.2 `pauseSessionChecking`

-This functions stops the session checker from running.
+This function stops the session checker from running.
 Essentially preventing the current session from ever timing out.
 Please note that if the application is restarted this paused state will not persist and checking will begin again.

 ```java
 tracker.pauseSessionChecking();